Package 'formr'

 if_na(number_of_sex_partners, 0)

 This function makes sure you know what to expect when evaluating uncertain results in an if-clause.
-In most cases, you should not use this function, because it can lump a lot of very different cases together, but it may have some use for fool-proofing certain if-clauses on formr.org, where a field in a survey may either not exist, be missing or have a value to check.
+In most cases, you should not use this function, because it can lump a lot of very different cases together, but it may have some use for fool-proofing certain if-clauses on rforms.org, where a field in a survey may either not exist, be missing or have a value to check.

 Description

 This function makes sure you know what to expect when evaluating uncertain results in an if-clause.
-In most cases, you should not use this function, because it can lump a lot of very different cases together, but it may have some use for fool-proofing certain if-clauses on formr.org, where a field in a survey may either not exist, be missing or have a value to check.
+In most cases, you should not use this function, because it can lump a lot of very different cases together, but it may have some use for fool-proofing certain if-clauses on rforms.org, where a field in a survey may either not exist, be missing or have a value to check.

 Usage